Fairy tale parody: Feminist retellings

-When parodying a Fairy Tale for a feminist audience, or through a feminist lens, authors have subverted the stereotypical depictions through role reversal, liberation of characters or mockery/ridicule of past texts.
+When parodying a fairy tale for a feminist audience, or through a feminist lens, authors have subverted the stereotypical depictions through role reversal, liberation of characters or mockery/ridicule of past texts.
 However, literary critics have found that despite ridicule being included in the definitions of parody, the most transformative tales are grounded more deeply in feminism than mockery.
-Fairy tales are meant to evoke wonder, and therefore if a parodied tale still wants to be considered a ‘fairy tale’ need to maintain that sense of awe and wonder that traditional tales hold.
-A feminist parody will not ridicule past depictions but instead focus on “what women can be and are, not about how women have been constructed in the past” (Altmann, 2008), empowering modern women, rather than mocking those preceding.
+Fairy tales are meant to evoke wonder, and therefore if a parodied tale still wants to be considered a 'fairy tale', it needs to maintain that sense of awe and wonder that traditional tales hold.
+A feminist parody will not ridicule past depictions but instead focus on "what women can be and are, not about how women have been constructed in the past" (Altmann, 2008), empowering modern women, rather than mocking those preceding.

-There are, of course, influential feminist fairy tale parodies that are written through satire and exaggeration, such as Anne Sexton's 1971 poetry collection Transformations, that parodies the Grimm's Fairy Tales, however modern tales do not tend to merely focus on satirisation or sarcasm as their main technique for parody.
+There are, of course, influential feminist fairy tale parodies that are written through satire and exaggeration, such as Anne Sexton's 1971 poetry collection Transformations, that parodies the Grimm's Fairy Tales, however modern tales do not tend to focus on satirisation or sarcasm as their main technique for parody.

-Author Robert Coover writes “The future of postmodern feminist fairy tales lies in stories that can rewrite the genre without totally unmaking” and thus when parodying Fairy tales, Coover subverted the stereotyped negative ramifications of ‘The Stepmother’, through the use of first-person narration that encourages readers to identify and sympathise with the character, as the distance between reader and character is diminished.
-The narration humanises the villain and allows the audience to understand the context and motivation behind her actions, provoking the audience to question whether her actions render names such as “wicked” or “evil”, and reducing the ability of audiences to categorise characters into their traditionally recognised stereotypes.
+Author Robert Coover writes "The future of postmodern feminist fairy tales lies in stories that can rewrite the genre without totally unmaking" and thus when parodying fairy tales, Coover subverted the stereotyped negative ramifications of 'The Stepmother', through the use of first-person narration that encourages readers to identify and sympathise with the character, as the distance between reader and character is diminished.
+The narration humanises the villain and allows the audience to understand the context and motivation behind her actions, provoking the audience to question whether her actions render names such as 'wicked' or 'evil', and reducing the ability of audiences to categorise characters into their traditionally recognised stereotypes.